Folarinosuolale/german-credit-risk/README.md

 | **Recall** | 0.750 |
 | **Disparate Impact Ratio** | 0.895 (PASS, above 0.8 threshold) |

+Logistic Regression was selected as the best model because **recall is the most important metric in credit risk** -- missing a defaulter costs the bank real money, while a false alarm only costs a follow-up review.
+With 0.750 recall, Logistic Regression catches 75% of defaulters, outperforming all other models on this metric.
+XGBoost (Tuned) achieved the highest AUC (0.788) but only 0.600 recall.

 If the DIR is below 80%, the model would then run **Fairlearn bias mitigation** (ThresholdOptimizer and ExponentiatedGradient), to bring the Disparate Impact Ratio above the 0.80 legal threshold while preserving most of the model's accuracy.

 ### Top Risk Factors (by SHAP importance)